Anna of Oldenburg: Regency

 In 1540, Enno II of East Frisia died, and was succeeded by their minor son, Edzard II.
 Anna was appointed regent of the regency government in 1542.
 Her chief advisor was her brother, count Christopher of Oldenburg.

 The main characteristic of her policy towards the Reformation was an effort to balance the various confessions and allow them to coexist.
-She adhered to the faith herself, but saw that among the East Frisian nobility Lutheranism as Zwinglianism were about equally distributed.
+She adhered to the faith herself, but saw that among the East Frisian nobility Lutheranism and Zwinglianism were about equally distributed.
 It was clear that a selection of one of these as the state religion of East Frisia, would not be enforceable.
 Catholics and Spiritualists were also allowed to practise their faith in East Frisia.
 Only under pressure from the emperor, was Baptism forbidden in 1549.
 The main church administrator at her court until 1550 was Polish reformer Jan Łaski.

 She founded the police force in East Frisia (1545), reformed the legal system.
 Next to its administrative tasks, the Chancellery was given judiciary tasks.
 Councillors and legal scholars were added to the Chancellery to carry out these tasks.
 The Chancellery was mostly a court of appeals, but would also act a court of first instance in cases involving the nobility.

-During Anna's rule, the armed conflict with the Harlingerland flared up one more time, when Count John II "the Mad" of Harlingerland seized a strip of land at the Accumer Deep.
+During Anna's rule, the armed conflict with the Lordships of Esens, Stedesdorf and Wittmund flared up one more time, when Count John II "the Mad" of Harlingerland seized a strip of land at the Accumer Deep.
 Anna took her case to the Reichskammergericht and to the Lower Rhenish-Westphalian Circle.
 The Circle arrested John, who had made many enemies, and he died in captivity in 1562.

 In 1558, she abolished the law that the first born would succeed as sole ruler of the county; instead, power was to be shared between her three sons, Edzard, Christopher and Johan.
 This was meant to prevent Swedish dominance in view of the wedding between her son Edzard to princess Katharina Vasa of Sweden (1559).
 It also implied a continuation of the religious balance, with Johan being a Calvinist and Edzard being Lutheran and neither of them able to establish their faith as the only religion allowed in the county.